 No products in the cart.

-I have never really liked cooking Thanksgiving dinner because there are too many boundaries and really high carb/fat/calorie recipes that don’t allow for creativity.
-The biggest problem of all is that it gives us a big ole excuse to eat what we want.
-Studies show the average American gains 2 to 8 pounds over ‘the holidays’, the bad part is that end of year pounds tend to be cumulative and every year we get bigger and bigger and bigger.
+Fatbrain takes over and we justify foods that are not for people who have had obesity surgery.
+Studies show that the average American gains 2 to 8 pounds over ‘the holidays’, the bad part is that end of year pounds tend to be cumulative and every year we get bigger and bigger and bigger.
+These are statistics for those who are not morbidly obese.

 I’m about to bust!